MatthewKosloski/site/README.md

 ### Running it locally

 If you wish to run this Jekyll site locally, you must have Jekyll installed on your computer.
-To install Jekyll, run `gem install jekyll`
+To install Jekyll, run `gem install jekyll`.

 Then you must install [bundler](http://bundler.io/).
-To do that, run `gem install bundler`
+To do that, run `gem install bundler`.

 Make sure you have the following gems installed on your system: